How will India's travel boom impact the world?

 https://theconversation.com/more-indians-than-ever-are-going-on-holiday-abroad-so-where-are-they-heading-and-why-237837

 Below is a graph of 'World and regional international tourist arrivals compared to 2019 before the COVID-19 pandemic' shown by the United Nations Tourism Organization.
-We can see that globally, it was '-69%' in 2021, but recovered to '-4%' in the first half of 2024.
-Africa and the Middle East are turning positive compared to 2019, with Africa recovering to '+7%' in the first half of 2024 and the Middle East recovering rapidly to '+31%' by 2023.
+We can see that globally, the figure was '-69%' in 2021, but recovered to '-4%' in the first half of 2024.
+Africa and the Middle East are turning positive compared to 2019, with Africa recovering to '+7%' in the first half of 2024 and the Middle East recovering to '+31%' by 2023.

 Cook attributes India's travel boom to the 'growth of the middle class.'
 In 2024, the middle class will account for 31% of the population, but due to the expansion of the Indian market, this is expected to grow to 38% in 2031 and 60% in 2047.